Looking For The Best Survival Knife? You’re In The Right Place

 Blade Grinds: What’s The Difference?

-However, for survival knives, two specific blade grinds stand above the rest, the saber and flat grinds.
+However two specific blade grinds stand above the rest.

 The flat grind is a compromise between the saber grind and a hollow grind.

-If this sounds confusing, watch the videos below for an excellent introduction to the basic knife grinds.
+If this sounds confusing, watch the videos below:

 Tang Construction: Full Or Partial?

-However, some future knife enthusiasts may want an introduction to partial tangs (rat tail tang, narrow tangs, hidden tangs).
+But if you’re a knife enthusiast look intro to partial tangs (rat tail tang, narrow tangs, hidden tangs).

 Blade Coating Options

-Make sure to watch to the end to find out which blade coating holds up the best.
+Watch to the end to find out which blade coating holds up best.

 Handle Material: Understanding Grips

-A few of the most popular knife handle materials are Wood, Micarta, G-10, Zytel, Krayton, or Hypalon.
+A few of the most popular knife handle materials are:

-The following video goes into a nice introduction to some of these handle materials.
+The following video dives into these handle materials:

 Grip Techniques

-A survival knife is important but only useful in the right hands.
+A survival knife is only useful in the right hands.

 Final Thoughts